 Not All CBD Products Are Created Equally

 As an industry that comes in at well over 20 billion dollars annually, CBD attracts both ethical and shoddy business people.
-Since cannabis receives minimal regulation from the FDA, the responsibility to determine if the product qualifies as acceptable or authentic lies on the buyer.
+Since CBD receives minimal regulation from the FDA, the responsibility to determine if the product qualifies as acceptable or authentic lies on the buyer.

 Some important information listed on the COA includes: